sufarnfong/gitbook_boc/how-it-works/protocol-components.md

 [**Venus**](https://app.venus.io/dashboard) is a synthetic stablecoin-driven decentralized currency market system on the BNB Chain, providing users with cryptocurrency lending solutions without the need for any third-party custody of funds or centralized entities to exercise more control over the protocol.

 Borrowers on Venus can get instant loans in stablecoins after holding cryptocurrency.
-This enables users to obtain additional funds without having to sell their non-stablecoin digital assets.
-On the other hand, lenders can deposit stablecoins (and other different cryptocurrencies) on the platform to earn passive income.
+This enables users to obtain additional funds without selling their non-stablecoin digital assets.
+Moreover, lenders can deposit stablecoins (and other different cryptocurrencies) on the platform to earn passive income.
 What makes Venus unique is how it promotes its own synthetic stablecoin within the cryptocurrency ecosystem.
 The synthetic stablecoins can maintain stable long-term value without holding the real-world assets they are pegged to (such as through algorithms, ecosystem incentive schemes, or using other forms of collateral).

 ### Pancakeswap

 [**Pancakeswap**](https://pancakeswap.finance/) is a decentralized exchange on BNB Chain.
-Users can earn market-making income by providing liquidity to the platform, and earn Cake tokens by staking.
+Users can earn market-making income by providing liquidity to the platform and earn Cake tokens by staking.

 ### Alpaca